VladimirFourSeasons/multidevice3/README.md

 # Multidevice version 3.0

-Some kind of universal device, firmware for it and other goodies.
+Some kind of universal arduino based device, firmware for it and other goodies.
 Previous versions of the device do not now have a physical implementation